Stucco paint calculator

 Why stucco is paint-hungry

-Stucco's actual surface area is 1.3–1.7× the visible wall area, depending on texture depth.
-Add the alkalinity of fresh stucco (which can burn through some paint chemistries), and you understand why a typical exterior gallon goes ~30% farther on smooth siding than on stucco.
+Stucco's actual surface area is 1.3 to 1.7 times the visible wall area, depending on texture depth.
+Add the alkalinity of fresh stucco, which can burn through some paint chemistries, and you understand why a typical exterior gallon goes about 30% farther on smooth siding than on stucco.
+The calculator sets coverage from the texture you pick:

 Roller and sprayer, in that order

 First coat: 3/4-inch nap roller, working paint into the texture.
-Second coat: spray for uniform film, optionally back-rolled.
-Spraying the first coat on heavy stucco bridges the voids without filling them — you'll get pinholes that leak.
+Second coat: spray for a uniform film, optionally back-rolled.
+Spraying the first coat on heavy stucco bridges the voids without filling them, and you'll get pinholes that leak.
+Two coats are non-negotiable for a continuous, weather-resistant surface.